corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /note >}}

-To fix the issue, you provide an explicit type hint to the compiler.
+To fix the issue, you must provide an explicit type hint to the compiler.

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}